strata/data/docs/changing-data/mapping.md

 By default, the entire data object is passed to the callable.

 The callable function must return the data to write to the destination property path in your destination item (array or object).
-The callable function does not need to write the data, just return it.
+If the return data cannot be calculated, then return `null`.

 For example, this mapping strategy uses a callback for the `$item['name']` field: